calimero-project/calimero-server/README.md

 	- `routing`: if `true` activate KNX IP routing, if `false` routing is disabled
 	- `networkMonitoring`: serve tunneling connection on KNX busmonitor layer (set `true`) or deny such connection requests (set `false`)
 	- `udpPort` (optional): UDP port of the control endpoint to listen for incoming connection requests of that service container, defaults to KNXnet/IP standard port "3671".
 Use different ports if more than one service container is deployed.
-	-  `listenNetIf` (optional): network adapter to listen for connection requests, e.g., `"any"` or `"eth1"`, defaults to host default network adapter. `any` - the first available network adapter is chosen depending on your OS network setup (localhost setting).
+	-  `listenNetIf` (optional): network adapter to listen for connection requests, e.g., `"any"` or `"eth1"`, defaults to host default network adapter. `any` - the first available (non-loopback) network adapter is chosen depending on your OS network setup (or localhost setting).
     - `reuseCtrlEP` (optional): reuse the KNXnet/IP control endpoint (UDP/IP) for subsequent tunneling connections, `false` by default.
 If reuse is enabled (set `true`), no list of additional KNX individual addresses is required (see below).
 Per the KNX standard, reuse is only possible if the individual address is not yet assigned to a connection, and if KNXnet/IP routing is not activated.
 This implies that by reusing the control endpoint, at most 1 connection can be established at a time to a service container.

 * `<knxAddress type="individual">7.1.0</knxAddress>`: the individual address of the service container (has to match the KNX subnet!)